-Preventing High-Density Cell Culture Fouling in a Single-Use Continuous Centrifuge with Real-Time Monitoring Using the ABER Optura SPY
+Preventing High-Density Cell Cultures from Fouling a Single-Use Continuous Centrifuge Using the ABER Optura SPY

-Preventing High-Density Cell Culture Fouling in a Single-Use Continuous Centrifuge with Real-Time Monitoring Using the ABER Optura SPY
+Preventing High-Density Cell Cultures from Fouling SU Continuous Centrifuges Using the ABER OPTURA SPY

 Authors: Holly Sullivan, David Koechlein, Justin Lussier